Overcliff Undercliff Track in Wentworth Falls

 4. Shortcut Track

-If you do have extra time and energy, it’s worth having a look at Empress Falls, a beautiful waterfall.
-To get there, follow the path heading down into the valley.
+Before completing the loop via the Shortcut Track, it’s worth doing a quick detour to Empress Falls, a small but impressive waterfall.
+To get there, follow the path heading down into the Valley of the Waters.

 Signpost for Shortcut Track